svg-sprite/grunt-svg-sprite/README.md

 # grunt-svg-sprite

-> Takes a folder of SVG images and creates an SVG sprite along with suitable CSS / Sass / LESS etc. resources out of them.
-It is a Grunt wrapper for the [svg-sprite](https://npmjs.org/package/svg-sprite) Node.js module.
+Takes a folder of SVG images and creates an SVG sprite along with suitable stylesheet resources (e.g. CSS, Sass or LESS) out of them.
+It is a Grunt plugin that wraps around the [svg-sprite](https://npmjs.org/package/svg-sprite) Node.js module.

 ## Getting Started
 This plugin requires Grunt.